 Rhino Slider EVO

 Starting as a Kickstarter campaign, the Rhino Slider EVO is an affordable and fully capable addition to any production arsenal.
 The EVO comes in a few different configurations with your choice of length and material type, ranging from 24 inches all the way to 48 inches in either stainless steel or carbon fiber.
 The payload weight limit ranges from 15 to 100 pounds, depending on the configuration.
-Pricing for the Rhino Slider EVO alone starts at $500, but the optional Flywheel allows for better control and a smoother outcome for an added $75.
+Also, there’s an optional Flywheel that allows for better control and a smoother outcome for an added $75.

 Kessler Crane Pocket Jib Traveler